 Confidentiality.
-None of the Parties shall disclose the terms or conditions of this Agreement to a third party (other than the Party's employees, affiliates, lenders, counsel, accountants or advisors who have a need to know such information and have agreed to keep such terms confidential) except in order to comply with any applicable law or regulation or in connection with any court or regulatory proceeding; provided, however, each Party shall, to the extent practicable, use reasonable efforts to prevent or limit the disclosure.
+None of the Parties shall disclose the terms or conditions of this Agreement to a third party (other than the Party's employees, affiliates, lenders, counsel, accountants or advisors who have a need to know such information and have agreed to keep such terms confidential) except in order to comply with any applicable law or regulation or in connection with any court or regulatory proceeding; provided, however, each Party shall, to the extent practicable, use reasonable efforts to prevent or limit any such disclosure.
 The Parties shall be entitled to all remedies available at law or in equity to enforce, or seek relief in connection with, this confidentiality obligation.

 Binding Effect; Assignment.
 This Agreement shall be binding upon and inure to the benefit of the parties hereto and their respective successors and permitted assigns.
 This Agreement may not be assigned by either of the parties hereto without the express written consent of the other parties hereto, which consents shall not be unreasonably withheld.